vmware-tanzu/community-edition/addons/packages/kpack-dependencies/0.0.9/README.md

 3. Run the built application image locally.

-   Download the latest built OCI image available in step #6 and run it with Docker.
+   Download the latest built OCI image available and run it with Docker.

    ```bash